 A lack of female mentors, gender bias in education, workplace discrimination, and wage gap statistics continue to hold women back.
 Creating a more equitable STEM workforce starts with action.
 Companies that implement meaningful policies can build a stronger, more inclusive workplace where women have the support they need to succeed.

 Women in STEM fields often face unique challenges that make it harder to enter, stay, and progress in their careers.
-Companies that invest in inclusive workplace benefits not only support gender diversity but also drive innovation and long-term success.
-In fact, studies show that companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability compared to those in the fourth quartile.
+Companies that invest in inclusive workplace benefits not only support gender inclusions but also drive innovation and long-term success.
+In fact, studies show that companies in the top quartile for gender inclusions on executive teams were 25% more likely to have above-average profitability compared to those in the fourth quartile.

 By implementing benefits that address the unique challenges women in STEM face, businesses can create an environment where female employees can thrive, progress, and contribute fully.
 A well-structured benefits program, like those outlined in Allianz Partners' Global Benefits, helps attract top talent, boosts retention rates, and fosters a culture of inclusion that strengthens the entire organisation.